medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 To see what's scheduled for the next releases have a read of the product roadmap: https://github.com/orgs/medic/projects?query=is%3Aopen+sort%3Aname-asc
 ```
 - [ ] Announce the release on the [CHT forum](https://forum.communityhealthtoolkit.org/), under the Development category.
 You can use the previous message and omit `@channel`.
+- [ ] Mark this issue "done" and close the project.